Edzelf/Esp-radio/README.md

 # Esp-radio
 Internet radio based on Esp8266 and VS1053.
 Will compile in Arduino IDE.
-New version 24-may-2017.
+ESP8266 core 2.3.0.

 Features:
 -	Can connect to thousands of Internet radio stations that broadcast MP3 or Ogg audio streams.